James "Jimmy" Franklin Warfford Profile Photo

 Coach Jimmy Warfford’s influence extended far beyond the field.
 He was a coach and a friend to everyone he met, and his legacy lives on in the countless lives he touched through leadership, kindness, and unwavering dedication to his community.

-Smith & Buckner Funeral Home will be assisting the Warfford family.
-Services are pending at this time.
+Smith & Buckner Funeral Home is honored to serve the Warfford family.

 Online condolences can be made at www.smithbucknerfh.com